 Which is not to say that transgender people presenting as a gender that matches their gender identity (rather than their assigned sex) are being in any way inauthentic.
 Nor is it their fault that the yardstick for authenticity is agreement between gender presentation and biological sex.

 Like all of us, transfolk were born into a society that demands sex-gender accord despite a mountain of historical and cross-cultural evidence indicating great variability in both human sex and gender.
+Our ideology has not kept up with scientific knowledge about naturally occurring human variability.
 The conflict is between the truth of transgender existence and the social rule that treats that truth like a lie.

-The expectation of sex-gender agreement is widespread but may be especially heightened among gay men and in predominantly-gay male social and digital spaces.
+The expectation of sex-gender agreement is widespread, but may be especially heightened among gay men and in predominantly-gay male social and cyber spaces.

 What binds gay men together as ‘a people’ is shared sexual attraction and desire for other men.
 Though some speak of “same-gender loving men,” rather than gay men or male homosexuals, it is undeniable that, while gay men’s gender presentations are varied, there is still an unspoken expectation by gay-identifying men that other gay men are biologically male.

 More specifically, there is an expectation that gay men possess male-typical genitals — a penis and testicles — and some presence of male-typical secondary sex characteristics.
 At least in this one sense, gay male culture is deeply conservative.
 It presumes a correspondence between (gay men’s) gender presentation and their biological sex.
-That’s not precisely transphobic but it’s also not accepting of the fact that this is not the case for many transgender people.
+That’s not precisely transphobic but it’s also not accepting of the fact that such correspondences are not the case for many transgender people.

 Though anal sex is undoubtedly the quintessential Gay Sex Act in the ‘straight imaginary,’ the penis is actually a much more potent sexual symbol in gay male culture.
 The mythical presence of a large, attractive, fully functioning male sex organ that can become erect, penetrate orifices, and project copious amounts of semen upon orgasm is central to gay male sexual desire, sexual behavior, and cultural representations.
 In this, gay culture is intensely phallocentric.
 It’s a culture oriented around the penis and its cultural representations.